phalcon/documentation/docs/session.md

 ```

 ### Get
 You can use `get()` to retrieve the contents stored in the session for a particular element passed as a string parameter.
-The component also supports the magic getter, so you can retrieve it as a property of the manager.
+The component also supports the magic getter so you can retrieve it as a property of the manager.

 ```php
 <?php